 Overall, we received positive feedback from the money advisers who helped test our tools.
 For instance, advisers found the text message suggestions to be especially useful in getting more engagement.
 The Money Advice Trust saw a 7% drop in the ‘no contact rate’ for their National Debtline service after implementing a new range of text messages.

 Affinity Sutton saw a 20% rise in clients taking actions which have been suggested by their advisers.

 All learnings and feedback from the testing period were incorporated into a toolkit we created that provides guidance on how to use the tools and materials most effectively across a range of channels.
-In the summer of 2017, we co-hosted an event with the Money Advice Trust to officially launch the toolkit, so that others in the wider advice sector can benefit from our work too.
+We co-hosted an event with the Money Advice Trust to officially launch the toolkit, so that others in the wider advice sector can benefit from our work too.